 Disadvantages of Electric Braking

-- The specially designed motor is required for an electrical braking.
-It increase the high initial cost.
+- A specially designed motor is required for electrical braking.
+It increases the high initial cost.

 The above are the advantages and disadvantages of electric braking over mechanical braking.